The Shining

 The film often shoots scenes in a way that gives the feeling that some supernatural entity or force is pushing on this family and manipulating Jack.
 They are not only convincing, but beautifully done.
 Helicopter footage of a fast and wide-open push in on a small island above the lake veers off to the side to eventually follow Jack’s car driving to the hotel.
 A Steadicam follows Danny as he zooms around the hallways on his big wheel, only to stop when he sees a vision come to life.

 The performance by Jack Nicholson seems as if he was lacking confident direction in his acting choices.
 He performs too dynamically in too many categories.
 A performance that is at times intensely good and convincing as a recovering alcoholic who is tired of being guilt-tripped by his wife.
-Other times it plays as what someone might think a psychotic or schizophrenic person would do, rather than what they would actually do.
+Other times it plays as what someone might think a psychotic or schizophrenic person would do.
 It’s a very hard balance to achieve, and I believe Kubrick was capable of pinning down that fine line and guiding Nicholson towards that mark.
 However, knowing that Kubrick notoriously gave much freedom to Nicholson on set and severely constricted and emotionally abused Shelly DuVall, I think this decision to direct in this way actually hurt his film, rather than lent it an air of legitimacy.
 Maybe it is possible for an actor to find that emotional fine line on their own, but this style of directing is not conducive to creative decision making.

 Comments